 By raising the stakes you will add a sense of trepidation and dread.
 You will also make each of the protagonist’s actions crucial because a lot hangs in the balance.

-It would be boring for the story if the challenges the hero had to face are easy to overcome.
-It would not be much of an adventure nor would the build up to the conclusion feel justified.
+It would be boring for the story of the challenges the hero had to face are easy to overcome.
+It would not be much of an adventure nor would the build-up to the conclusion feel justified.